All Episodes

 I'm the planner.

-Um they they'll they'll often just do, you know, let's say they they get on the couch all the time, they knock things over, they jump on everybody, they get what they want all the time, they get food all the time.
+They'll often just do, you know, let's say they get on the couch all the time.

-But what happens whenever there's no one in control, whether it be another dog or a person or even a cat, I've seen a lot of situations where there is a cat in the house that's very confident and has that uh energy, and it actually makes the dog chill out.
+But what happens whenever there's no one in control, whether it be another dog or a person or even a cat, I've seen a lot of situations where there is a cat in the house that's very confident and has that energy and it actually makes the dog chill out.

-Um and if they're putting off a nervous energy, then that's how they're communicating with their dog.
+And if they're putting off a nervous energy, then that's how they're communicating with their dog.

-For example, let's say you have a dog that whenever you walk them on the leash, if they see another dog, they want to lunge at that dog, and whether it'd be aggressive or they're just over excited, and they're just like immediately react and lunge at that dog.
+For example, let's say you have a dog that whenever you walk them on the leash, if they see another dog, they want to lunge at that dog.

 What I've seen often happen is the owner, they see the dog first.

-They see the other dog on the other side of the street first, and they know that their dog is going to react.
+They see the other dog on the other side of the street first and they know that their dog is going to react.

 So then they start getting nervous and they start tensing up on the leash, like preparing for the dog to do that.

-And that's telling the dog, okay, my owner was comfortable, but then when there's these other dogs or people around, they become uncomfortable.
+But then when there's these other dogs or people around, they become uncomfortable.

-So they're not in control and they're not confident, and there's something wrong.
+So they're not in control and they're not confident and there's something wrong.

-They're everything was fine before these other people and dogs came around, but as soon as they come around, my owner gets nervous.
+But as soon as they come around, my owner gets nervous.

 So there must be something wrong with them.